 “In any event I will have to find another house here,” she said.
 “This one isn’t for children – it’s built on different levels – and there’s school to be considered for my Liza and Sid’s little boy.”

-April 19, 1968: The annual broadcast of The Wizard of Oz was on the NBC network for the first time after moving from its previous “home” at CBS.
-This was also the first time that the film was aired without a hosted intro.
+April 20, 1968: The Wizard of Oz was broadcast on the NBC network for the first time after moving from its previous “home” at CBS.
+This was also the first time that the film was aired without a hosted introduction.
 It returned to CBS in 1976.